arenbrian/Stock-Price-Predictor-Visualizer/README.md

-# Stock-Price-Predictor-Visualizer
+# STOCK PRICE PREDICTOR & VISUALIZER

-This app will predict the next days stock price and show you visuals up to 5 years on the stocks movement Libaries used are:
+This app predicts the next day's stock price and shows visuals of the stock’s movement for up to 5 years.

+# LIBRARIES USED

-- Numpy
+Numpy

-- Pandas
+Pandas

-- Scikit-Learn
+Scikit-Learn

-- Streamlit
+Streamlit
-- Matlib

---- How to run ---
+Matplotlib

+# HOW TO RUN

-# Create a virtual environment in terminal
+Create a virtual environment
+In terminal:
-In terminal type python -m venv venv
+python -m venv venv

-# Activate virtual environment in terminal
+Activate the virtual environment
+In terminal:
-In terminal type source venv/bin/activate
+source venv/bin/activate

-# Download all libraries
+Install all required libraries
+In terminal:
-In terminal type pip install r -requirements.txt
+pip install -r requirements.txt

-# Run the application
+Run the application
+In terminal:
-In terminal type streamlit run app.py
+streamlit run app.py

-ENJOY !!
+ENJOY!

+This project uses machine learning to predict stock prices and visualize trends with easy-to-read charts.
+It’s a simple and clean tool to explore market movement and see future price predictions.